 Built by Charles and Ed Hamre in 1925, and leased to Charles and Rose Staley as a restaurant and bakery.
 Daughter Rose married Harry Parr, son of pioneer merchant Henry Parr.
 The building was sold to Sid Saunders, who operated a chicken hatchery at this location.
 In 1945, it was purchased by G.W.A.
 Smith for the expanded operations of the Surrey Leader Newspaper, which was published here until 1983.
 This building with living quarters above, was damaged by fire, but remains as a symbol to the Cloverdale Volunteer Fire Dept. This is now the home of La Belle Vie – Home Décor & Jewelry.

 Construction date unknown.
 This hotel was built on the former site of Fornie'’s Hotel & Livery Stable, which burned down.
 The new hotel and restaurant was built and operated by Arthur and May Moore to serve transient workers who were involved in logging and building of the railway.
 Lunches had to be made for the workers, and this evolved into setting up a bakery.
 A son–in–law took over the bakery, and soon realized it was not for him.
 His brother Percy took over, and the business grew.
-Another location was chosen, and they soon outgrew that.
+This became Coles Bakery.

 A larger bakery was constructed in Cloverdale, as well as an additional facility in Abbotsford.
-This harkens back to the days when door to door bread delivery was common.
+This harkens back to the days when door to door delivery was common.
 Following the death of Mr. Moore, the hotel was sold to Margaret White, who served delicious apple pie.
-The Thai Delicious eatery now occupies part of the facility.
+Studio Noon, Hair & Tattoo shop as well as The Thai Delicious eatery now occupies part of this historic facility.

 Constructed in 1929, it was owned by McKay & Flanagan Hardware.
 They also owned a sawmill in Hazelmere Valley.
 In 1934, it was purchased by Mr. Duckworth, who opened a dry goods store here and also in Langley Prairie.
 Many a young lady found employment at Duckworth's upon graduation.
-The building, now owned by Crossroads Church, is home to a Learning Centre.
+The building, now owned by Crossridge Church, is home to Traditional Learning Academy. www.schoolathome.ca

 The first Cloverdale Rodeo was held in 1945 with many volunteer hours going into its organization.
 The importance of women in community affairs was high–lighted.
 The first Rodeo Queen Patricia Kronebush was crowned in 1950.
 Early womens' organizations included the Kings Daughters, and Royal Purple.